tokio-rs/website-next/content/tokio/tutorial/spawning.md

 }
 ```

-Awaiting on `JoinHandle` returns a `Result`. `Err` is returned when the task
+Awaiting on `JoinHandle` returns a `Result`.
+When a task encounters an error
-encounters an error during execution and is unable to complete.
-TA task is
+during execution, the `JoinHandle` will return an `Err`.
+This happens when the
-unable to complete when it panics or when it is forcefully canceled by the
+task either panics, or if the task is forcefully cancelled by the runtime
-runtime.
+shutting down.

 Tasks are the unit of execution managed by the scheduler.
 Spawning the task
 submits it to the Tokio scheduler, which then ensures that the task executes
 when it has work to do.
-They may be executed on the same thread as the spawner
+The spawned task may be executed on the same thread
-or on a different runtime thread.
+as where it was spawned, or it may execute on a different runtime thread.
+The
+task can also be moved between threads after being spawned.

 Tasks in Tokio are very lightweight.
 Under the hood, they require only a single
 allocation and 64 bytes of memory.
 Applications should feel free to spawn